-The saying – “Failing to plan is planning to fail” is very apt here.
-A business with great products, dynamic management or a dominating client base may still fail if it does not mind its margins.
-Without a budget a company is directionless.
+The saying – “Failing to plan is planning to fail,” is very apt here.
+A business with great products, dynamic management, or a dominating client base may still fail if it does not mind its margins.
+Without a budget, a company is directionless.
 With a budgetary policy in hand, the firm will always be aware of the cash on hand and save itself from running into debt.
-Also, a realistic budget goes a long way in setting out the long-term financial requirements of the firm.
-Enabling a firm to prepare in advance for contingencies.
+Also, a realistic budget goes a long way in setting out the long-term financial requirements of the firm, enabling a firm to prepare in advance for contingencies.

 A fundamental budget tableau consists of a list of very basic items.
 It gives a list of budgeted income and expenditure and compares them with the actual.
 Deviations in such figures are undesirable and must be reported to the management for corrective action.
-Overspending indicates gross negligence and lack of control over expenditure.
+Overspending indicates gross negligence and a lack of control over expenditure.
 On the other hand, under-spending may mean that the company is not utilizing its resources to the fullest extent and thus remains unable to achieve its true potential.

 Below mentioned is a suggestive budget template: